Banking on long/short experience with a seasoned financials team

-Long/short equity strategies offer investors something most long-only mandates cannot: potential downside protection.
+Long/short equity strategies offer investors something most long-only mandates can't: potential downside protection.

 In managing long/short sector strategies at Wellington Management, our financials team seeks capital appreciation for clients by taking long and short equity positions in financials and related assets through a process that's been in place since the launch of Wellington's first hedge fund in 1994.